nlepage/go-wasm-http-talk/slides.md

 - Provided the handlers are WebAssembly compatible, we can keep and reuse them as they are.
 - So this is nice, because the handlers are the main part of our code, this is where we declare all the logic.
 - Of course, the one thing we are not going to be able to reuse is the call to `ListenAndServe()`.
-- But, this is OK, because we are going to take a pretty radical shortcut.
+- But, it's OK, because we are going to take a pretty radical shortcut.
 - Ususally when we call `ListenAndServe()`, it takes care of a lot of things for us under the hood, and for each request it calls the `Handler` if we gave one in parameter or `DefaultServeMux`, which is the default `Handler`.
-- So, what we can actually do is, directly call the `ServeHTTP()` method of the `Handler` or of `DefaultServeMux`.
+- So, what we can actually do is, directly call the `Handler` or `DefaultServeMux` without going through `ListenAndServe()`.

 ---